gabebear/TSPPrintingExample/README.md

 TSPPrintingExample
 ==================

-This is a modern driver for the TSP100 and TSP650 receipt printers for iOS written using CocoaAsyncSocket.
+This is a modern raster-mode driver for the TSP100 and TSP650 receipt printers for iOS written using CocoaAsyncSocket.
 The one supplied by StarMicronics had a number of issues.
  - This driver doesn't lock the main thread while interacting with printer.
 (Unlike StarMicronic's driver)
  - This driver uses blocks for callbacks.
 (Unlike StarMicronic's driver)
  - This driver is a couple hundred lines of code: